Hess triangle

-Location of the triangle in 2015, outside the Village Cigars shop and the Christopher Street–Sheridan Square station of the New York City Subway.
+Location of the triangle in 2015, outside the Village Cigars shop and the Christopher Street–Stonewall station of the New York City Subway.
 The triangle can be seen on the sidewalk toward the left side of the photo.

-The Hess triangle is a triangular, 500 in2 plot of private land in the middle of a public sidewalk at the corner of Seventh Avenue and Christopher Street in the West Village neighborhood of Manhattan, New York City.
+The Hess triangle is a triangular, 500 in2 plot of private land surrounded by a public sidewalk at the corner of Seventh Avenue South and Christopher Street in the West Village neighborhood of Manhattan in New York City.
 The plot is an isosceles triangle (Note: Sources disagree on the triangle's dimensions.
 WABC-TV cites the triangle as measuring 24.5 in along its base and 26.5 in along its sides.
 The Village Voice cites the triangle as measuring 25.5 in along its base and 27.5 in along its sides.) covered by a mosaic plaque that reads: